Hello my dear readers, can you believe February is already over? Time sure flies when you’re on the road having fun, right?

 If you’re dating a world traveler, don’t try to tie him/her down.
 It won’t work.
 And if you’re dating a non-traveler, don’t try to force him/her to travel with you.
 It’s just not happening.

-The 10 Commandments of Dating and Travel #05: Get out of your comfort zone and date outside usual places.
+Get out of your comfort zone and date outside usual places.

 So hey, let’s assume you’re already on the road and you’re dating either a local or another world traveler.
 Where would you take them?
-Well, in my experience, locals love to explore the places they already love with world travellers since that way they can better connect and relate to each other.
+Well, in my experience, locals love to explore the places they already love with world travelers since that way they can better connect and relate to each other.

-If you’re both world travellers in a new city, then how about doing some touristy sightseeing together?
+If you’re both world travelers in a new city, then how about doing some touristy sightseeing together?
 Sure, you might not remember who is that blonde girl you were kissing at the Eiffel Tower but hey, there’s always a small chance that you will!

-The 10 Commandments of Dating and Travel #06: It’s those little moments the ones you remember the most.
+It’s those little moments the ones you remember the most.

 After almost one year of traveling in Europe as a single and handsome World Traveler, I have grown tired of meeting almost the same type of people in Tinder, Couchsurfing and Hostels.
 It became such a tired clichéd that I decided to become a celibate monk during all of January.
 Crazy, uh?